reiver/article-20250227/README.md

 # Can Bluesky & the Fediverse Censor

 Recently Bluesky made the news again — this time, Bluesky was accused of censoring political speech.
-And in particular, political speech focused as President Trump and Elon Musk, in the form of an AI-generated protest video that went _viral_ before it was censored.
+And, in particular, political speech focused as President Trump and Elon Musk, in the form of an AI-generated protest video that went _viral_ before it was censored.

 And, once again some people wondered — how is it possible that Bluesky, a decentralized social-media network, is able to censor or moderate anyone or anything off of the whole network?
 Shouldn't decentralization make this form of censorship impossible?